 My friends mostly did well.
 No disasters.
 They could graduate to the sixth form to study A Levels as planned.
 For now they could relax and enjoy the summer.

 My dad was proactive on my behalf too.
-He secured legal aid and found a solicitor.
+Securing legal aid and the services of a solicitor.
 My case for compensation should be relatively straightforward – the driver hit me when he was on the wrong side of the road.
-I didn’t know it then but I’d have to wait 5 years for the case to be settled.
+I didn’t know it then but I’d have to wait 5 years for settlement.

 I had lots of visitors.
-My hospital bed was festooned with get well cards.
+My hospital bed festooned with get well cards.
 I looked forward to visiting time, although the conversation could sometimes be a little strained.
-To fill an awkward silence I’d say ‘do you want to see my scars?’
+To fill awkward silences I’d say ‘do you want to see my scars?’
 The hesitant, fearful reply was usually ‘not really…’.
 I’d show them anyway.
 It wasn’t my intention to shock.
-Although my fresh surgery scars would have been confronting.
+Although my fresh surgery scars were confronting.
 I’d become desensitised to surgery, sutures, blood, dressings and medical paraphernalia.
 Only a few weeks earlier I had no experience of these things.

 My pain was mostly under control.
 I was no longer taking painkillers but I was experiencing phantom pain in my arm.
 More commonly associated with amputees, this can affect patients with damaged nerves or spinal injuries too.
 The intense prickling sensation came in waves, seemingly from my lower arm and hand.
 To try to manage this, I was given a small electrical device with a dial on the front and 2 long wires to attach to my shoulder.
 Short electrical pulses, like gentle taps on the shoulder, were supposed to block the pain.
 It felt weird and did nothing to help.
 I persevered for a week then gave it back.

 My left leg, with a hairline fracture below the knee, was encased in a full-length cast for 6 weeks.
 To remove it the nurse cut along the side with a sharp knife, then lifted the top half, like a coffin lid.
-The muscle wasting was shocking.
-The thick dressing inside the cast retained the original shape of my leg.
-There was now a gap of about 3cm all around the new skinny version of my leg.
+The muscle wasting, atrophy In medical jargon, was shocking.
+Thick dressing inside the cast retained the original shape of my leg.
+Now there was a 3cm gap all around the new skinny version of my leg.
 The knee had seized up entirely.
 I yelped in pain when I tried to bend it.
-It would take several weeks of gentle pressure to get full movement back.
+It would take several weeks of perseverance to get full movement back.

 Confinement to a hospital bed brings its own set of problems.
 It’s taboo of course but flatulence becomes a serious issue.
 When the body is immobilised gases can’t pass through it in the usual way.
 The resulting blockages are incredibly painful.
 The traditional remedy, peppermint oil, brings only limited relief.
 A fart is an opportunity not to be missed.
 Most visitors weren’t exposed to this.
 My close family – as if they didn’t have enough to cope with – were not so lucky.
 Occasionally I’d let out a one-man salute during visiting time.
 Sitting on chairs at eye level to my mattress, it hit them like fog rolling in off the ocean.
 Once again my family were collateral damage.